-You may hear several different terms used to describe the process required to have your Canadian documents legalized for use abroad.
-Different embassies refer to the process in different ways.
+You may hear several different terms used to describe the process required to have your Canadian documents prepared for use abroad.
+Different countries refer to the process in different ways.
 Some of the most common are apostille, attestation, ratification, authentification, certification, authentication, and legalization.

-We work with Foreign Affairs and over 200 diplomatic missions to process personal and commercial documents.
-The Department of Foreign Affairs (DFATD) and each diplomatic mission have very specific requirements for the authentication and legalization of Canadian documents.
+We work with the apostille office and all the diplomatic missions across Canada to process personal and commercial documents.
+The apostille offices and each diplomatic mission have very specific requirements for the apostille and legalization of Canadian documents.

 Here are a few things to consider: